top of page

 Malaysia

 During the 19th Century the Dutch and British were significantly invested in the Malayan peninsular.
 Following a treaty between the two nations in 1824, claims by both parties to areas of the peninsular were renegotiated with the British retaining Singapore and gaining most of what would eventually become present-day Malaysia.
 British Malaya, as it became, had Swietenia mahagoni introduced in 1876 followed by Swietenia macrophylla in 1886 and 1892.
 At that time the Both species were attacked by Hypsipyla robusta and further planting was abandoned.
 Small experimental plantations of S. macrophylla were included in the Forest Research Institute Malaysia (FRIM) grounds in 1928 and 1931-1933 using seeds from trees that survived the original plantings.
 Planting continued in the 1950’s and 1960’s but continued to be unsuccessful due to Hypsipyla attack.
 Between 1992 and 1993 a further 1,000 hectares of Swietenia macrophylla were planted.
-Since sustainability reforms in 1999, the Malaysian government has implemented a large overarching forest plantation program targeted to develop 375,000 ha of selected timber plantation species by 2020, however Swietenia is not one of the key species.
+Since sustainability reforms in 1999, the Malaysian government has implemented a large overarching forest plantation program targeted to develop 375,000 hectares of selected timber plantation species within state land forests by 2020, however Swietenia was not one of the key species.
+These plantations are managed by private concessions.
+Peninsular Malaysia is reported to have 120,000 ha of timber plantations, Sabah approximately 158,000 ha, while Sarawak has so far planted 446,000 ha of various species for timber production.
+Timber plantations have not been successfully established on private land because locals believe it is more profitable to cultivate oil palm or rubber trees instead.

 In 2014 Malaysia ranked #1 in the world for the highest volume of exported tropical logs and #11 for highest dollar value of sawn wood exports.
-As of 2022, sawn wood exports are #73 in the top 100 of goods (of every kind) exported from Malaysia.
+Malaysia's largest timber export markets for 2022 were China, Japan, Singapore, United States, and Australia.

 Sri Lanka